Back to home Features

 AI-Native Management (MCP)

 Manage your entire identity infrastructure from Claude, Cursor, or any MCP-compatible AI assistant.
-The @kotauth/mcp package exposes 19 tools across 6 domains: users, roles, groups, applications, sessions, and audit logs.
+The @kotauth/mcp package exposes 25 tools across 8 domains: users, roles, groups, applications, sessions, audit logs, user attributes, and claim mappers.
 Scope-based access control — each API key grants only the permissions you choose.
 One command to connect: npx @kotauth/mcp.
 No SDK to learn, no HTTP to write.
-Ask your AI assistant to create a user, assign roles, query audit logs, or revoke sessions — it calls the right endpoints automatically.
+Ask your AI assistant to create a user, set custom attributes, configure claim mappings, or query audit logs — it calls the right endpoints automatically.

 Standards